Skip to Content

 Bio

-His work has appeared, or is forthcoming, in Nature Scientific Reports, the American Sociological Review, the American Journal of Sociology, Social Forces, Social Networks, Network Science, Advances in Group Processes and Frontiers in Cognitive Psychology, among others.
+His work has appeared, or is forthcoming, in Nature Scientific Reports, the American Sociological Review, the American Journal of Sociology, the Annual Review of Sociology, Social Forces, Social Networks, Network Science, Advances in Group Processes and PLOS ONE, among others.
 He has received grants from the National Science Foundation, the Defense Threat Reduction Agency, the Army Research Institute, the Army Research Office, and the Office of Naval Research.
 He has been an invited speaker or participant at numerous events, including meetings organized by the RAND Corporation, the Radcliffe Institute for Advanced Studies, Amazon.com, U.S. Special Operations Command, and the U.S. Space and Naval Warfare Center Atlantic.
-He is currently serving a term as co-editor (with colleague Brent Simpson) of the journal Social Psychology Quarterly, and serves as an officer in the American Sociological Association’s (ASA) Social Psychology Section and Evolution, Biology and Society Section.
-He has previously served on the editorial boards for Social Psychology Quarterly and the American Sociological Review, as well as spending a term as an officer for the ASA Mathematical Sociology Section.
+He is a past co-editor of the journal Social Psychology Quarterly, and has served as an officer for the American Sociological Association’s (ASA) Social Psychology Section, Mathematical Sociology Section, and the Evolution, Biology and Society Section.

 Research